 The aftermath of a DUI can be a difficult time.
-Receiving a DUI charge in Utah can be especially difficult considering you not only have to deal with the impending criminal case, but the suspension of your license as well.
+Receiving a DUI charge in Utah can be especially difficult considering you not only have to deal with the impending criminal case but the suspension of your license as well.
 In Utah, your license becomes suspended immediately after your DUI arrest.
-Afterward, you must respond with a requested drivers license hearing within 10 days of the arrest.
-While this may seem like a hectic turnaround, a drivers license hearing is your only chance to maintain your license while your criminal DUI case is unresolved.
+Afterward, you must respond with a requested driver’s license hearing within 10 days of the arrest.
+While this may seem like a hectic turnaround, a driver’s license hearing is your only chance to maintain your license while your criminal DUI case is unresolved.

-On the surface, driver’s license hearings are solely an opportunity to maintain your ability to driver for the time being.
+On the surface, driver’s license hearings are solely an opportunity to maintain your ability to drive for the time being.
 And while maintaining your driver’s license will certainly be the focus of the hearing, with an experienced attorney, you will get the opportunity to better prepare for your imminent criminal DUI case.
 Many opportunities present themselves for an experienced attorney.
-They will use the hearing to analyze and look for weaknesses in the evidence to attack such as faulty test administration or an officers reason for pulling you over.
+They will use the hearing to analyze and look for weaknesses in the evidence to attack such as faulty test administration or an officer’s reason for pulling you over.

 Concerning your driving rights, even if you do not receive fully restored privileges, there are still opportunities for you to receive a limited form of a license.
-You may be eligible for a licenses that permit you to drive to work and back home.
+You may be eligible for licenses that permit you to drive to work and back home.
 Whatever your situation may be, you do not have to accept all of your DUI charges as automatic.

 Whatever you do, never drive on a suspended license.
-Doing so only increase the chances of getting additional charges brought against you.
+Doing so only increases the chances of getting additional charges brought against you.
 In Utah, driving while your license is suspended could get you a class B misdemeanor or a class C misdemeanor.
 Class C can result in higher fines but less jail time.
 Class B is lesser fines but longer jail times.
 Since your license was likely suspended as a result of a DUI, you would likely receive a class B misdemeanor.